-- (a) travelling, accommodation, meals and other incidental expenses associated with an overnight absence from home or part day duties away from the normal work location; and - (b) expenses incurred in using private mobile and home; and - (c) expenses incurred in using private vehicles. - 45.3 Private mobile and home phone use: - (a) An Employee, required to use his or her private mobile phone or home phone in the course of their employment, will be reimbursed for work-related calls. - (b) The Employee must obtain the prior approval of AHPRA before using their private mobile or home phone during the course of their employment.
-Any private mobile or home phone usage must not be excessive. - (c) Following use, the Employee must submit an itemised statement of the calls made and the related cost.

-- 45.4 Expense claims: - (a) An Employee must submit official receipts as soon as practical after the event as evidence of the expenditure incurred.
-However, where the Employee uses his or her own motor vehicle for work purposes, the Employee must instead submit a declaration in accordance with clause 43.4. - (b) A declaration from the Employee that the expense was incurred may be accepted if the receipt is lost or misplaced, and suitable verification can be made.
-A declaration from the Employee that an incidental expense was incurred may be accepted if AHPRA and the Employee agree that the obtaining of a receipt was impractical. - (c) AHPRA will pay the Employee money owing under this clause in a manner to be agreed between AHPRA and Employee as soon as practicable but not later than 2 pay periods after the Employee submits a claim. - (d) Upon request, AHPRA will provide an advance for the expected costs associated with work related travel or any other exercise where an Employee is likely to incur work related expenses.
-As soon as practicable after the event, the Employee will provide AHPRA with an account of all expenses incurred together with receipts (and where necessary a statement) together with any balance owed to AHPRA. - 45.5 Excess Travelling Time:
+- a. travelling, accommodation, meals and other incidental expenses associated with an overnight absence from home or part day duties away from the normal work location, and - b. expenses incurred in using private mobile and home, and - c. expenses incurred using private vehicles. - 45.3 Private mobile and home phone use: - a.
+An employee, required to use their private mobile phone or home phone in the course of their employment, will be reimbursed for work-related calls. - b.
+The employee must obtain the prior approval of Ahpra before using their private mobile or home phone during the course of their employment.
+Any private mobile or home phone usage must not be excessive. - c.
+Following use, the employee must submit an itemised statement of the calls made and the related cost. - 45.4 Expense claims: - a.
+An employee must submit official receipts as soon as practical after the event as evidence of the expenditure incurred.
+However, where the employee used their own motor vehicle for work purposes, the employee must instead submit a declaration in accordance with clause 43.4. - b.
+A declaration from the employee that the expense was incurred may be accepted if the receipt is lost or misplaced, and suitable verification can be made.
+A declaration from the employee that an incidental expense was incurred may be accepted if Ahpra and the employee agree that the obtaining of a receipt was impractical. - c.
+Ahpra will pay the employee money owing under this clause in a manner to be agreed between Ahpra and employee as soon as practicable but not later than two pay periods after the employee submits a claim. - d.
+Upon request, Ahpra will provide an advance for the expected costs associated with work related travel or any other exercise where an employee is likely to incur work related expenses.
+As soon as practicable after the event, the employee will provide Ahpra with an account of all expenses incurred together with receipts (and where necessary a statement) together with any balance owed to Ahpra.